Obarun/66/doc/remove.md

 If the *service* is running, it will be stopped and unsupervised before removing it.
 This is also applied to its required-by dependencies except if the `-P` is passed.

 In case of `module` *service* type, all *services* declared within the `module` will be removed.
 The `-P` has no effect on the *services* within the `module` and only affects the module's dependencies.

+If the associated tree of *service* is a part of the group `boot`, the service is not stopped and not unsupervised.
+The changes will occur at the next boot.

 This command handles [interdependencies](66.html#handling-dependencies).